gruntwork-io/terragrunt/README.md

 #### run_cmd

 `run_cmd(command, arg1, arg2...)` runs a shell command and returns the stdout as the result of the interpolation.

-This is useful when you want to have a generic `terraform.tfvars` for all accounts and use a script to determine information that changes from account to account, like the bucket name and the DynamoDB table:
+The command is executed at the same folder of the interpolated `terraform.tfvars` file.

+This is useful whenever you want to dynamically fill in arbitrary information in your Terragrunt configuration.

+As an example, you could write a script that determines the bucket and DynamoDB table name based on the AWS account, instead of hardcoding the name of every account:

 ```
 terragrunt = {